madprops/blog/docs/armtrak.md

 A 2D map, around 3000x3000 pixels.

-The theme is space.
-Stars, space ships.
+The theme is space, stars, ships.

 Local or remote images are placed on the map.